The English language has approximately 171,500 words. Today we’re going to examine this word: lean.

 For the adjective, it’s helpful for me to think of a lack extra of time as cutting the fat.
 We are so scared of fat in Western society, but it turns out we need it.
 For longevity, for energy, for padding, for protection.
 Our brains need fat in order for the nerves to fire appropriately and carry information.
 We need some, just enough.
 So if I am feeling lean in time as if there is no extra padding or not adequate nutritional power, then the adjective tells me that I need to focus on the verb and lean BACK or ON, and lighten up on the IN.

 This has been fun, but I need to run my lovelies.
-I hope this post helps you unpack your own challenges with leaning in and I encourage / beg you to lean back on your favorite pillow or lean toward your people and ask for help.
+I hope this post helps you unpack your own challenges with leaning in and I hope you can lean back on your favorite pillow or lean toward your people and ask for help.